iamajoe/fsy/README.md

 ```

 ### TODO
-- [ ] Channels instead of arc mutex for connection
 - [ ] Automated tests on each process
-- [ ] Refactor with more traits on actions and processes
 - [ ] Manual test directories and single files
 - [ ] On network listen, check for possible new syncs
     - [ ] On start